AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/dispatcher/disp-overview.md

 ## Differenze principali tra AMS Dispatcher e AEM come Cloud Service {#main-differences-between-ams-dispatcher-configuration-and-aem-as-a-cloud-service}

 Come descritto nella pagina di riferimento precedente, la configurazione Apache e Dispatcher in AEM come Cloud Service è abbastanza simile a quella di AMS.
-Le principali differenze sono:
+The main differences are:

-* In AEM come Cloud Service, alcune direttive Apache potrebbero non essere utilizzate (ad esempio `Listen` o `LogLevel`)
+* In AEM as a Cloud Service, some Apache directives may not be used (for example `Listen` or `LogLevel`)
-* In AEM come Cloud Service, solo alcuni elementi della configurazione Dispatcher possono essere inclusi in file di inclusione e la loro denominazione è importante.
+* In AEM as a Cloud Service, only some pieces of the Dispatcher configuration can be put in include files and their naming is important.
 Ad esempio, le regole del filtro che si desidera riutilizzare tra host diversi devono essere inserite in un file denominato `filters/filters.any`.
 Per ulteriori informazioni, consultate la pagina di riferimento.
-* In AEM come Cloud Service è disponibile una funzione di convalida aggiuntiva per impedire la scrittura di regole di filtro tramite `/glob` per evitare problemi di sicurezza.
-Poiché `deny *` verranno utilizzati piuttosto che `allow *` (che non possono essere utilizzati), i clienti trarranno vantaggio dall&#39;esecuzione locale dell&#39;Dispatcher e dall&#39;esecuzione di tentativi ed errori, esaminando i registri per sapere esattamente quali percorsi i filtri Dispatcher stanno bloccando per poter aggiungere tali percorsi.
+* In AEM as a Cloud Service there is extra validation to disallow filter rules written using `/glob` to prevent security issues.
+Since `deny *` will be used rather than `allow *` (which cannot be used), customers will benefit from running the Dispatcher locally and doing trial and error, looking at the logs to know exactly what paths the Dispatcher filters are blocking in order for those can be added.

-## Linee guida per la migrazione della configurazione del dispatcher da AMS ad AEM come Cloud Service
+## Guidelines for migrating dispatcher configuration from AMS to AEM as a Cloud Service

-La struttura di configurazione del dispatcher presenta differenze tra i servizi gestiti e AEM come Cloud Service.
-Presentato di seguito, è una guida dettagliata su come migrare dalla configurazione di AMS Dispatcher versione 2 ad AEM come Cloud Service.
+The dispatcher configuration structure has differences between Managed Services and AEM as a Cloud Service.
+Presented below, is a a step by step guide on how to migrate from AMS Dispatcher configuration version 2 to AEM as a Cloud Service.

-## Come convertire un AMS in un AEM come configurazione del dispatcher di servizi cloud
+## How to convert an AMS to an AEM as a Cloud service dispatcher configuration

 La sezione seguente fornisce istruzioni dettagliate su come convertire una configurazione AMS.
-Presuppone di disporre di un archivio con una struttura simile a quella descritta nella configurazione del dispatcher di [Cloud Manager](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/getting-started/dispatcher-configurations.html)
+It assumes that you have an archive with a structure similar to the one described in [Cloud Manager dispatcher configuration](https://docs.adobe.com/content/help/it-IT/experience-manager-cloud-manager/using/getting-started/dispatcher-configurations.html)

-### Estrarre l&#39;archivio e rimuovere un eventuale prefisso
+### Estrarre l’archivio e rimuovere un eventuale prefisso

-Estrarre l&#39;archivio in una cartella e assicurarsi che le sottocartelle immediate inizino con `conf`, `conf.d`e`conf.dispatcher.d` `conf.modules.d`.
-In caso contrario, spostateli nella gerarchia.
+Extract the archive to a folder, and make sure the immediate subfolders start with `conf`, `conf.d`, `conf.dispatcher.d` and `conf.modules.d`.
+If they don&#39;t, move them up in the hierarchy.

 ### Eliminare le sottocartelle e i file non utilizzati

-Rimuovere sottocartelle `conf` e `conf.modules.d`, nonché i file corrispondenti `conf.d/*.conf`.
+Remove subfolders `conf` and `conf.modules.d`, as well as files matching `conf.d/*.conf`.

-### Eliminazione di tutti gli host virtuali non pubblicati
+### Eliminare tutti gli host virtuali non relativi alla pubblicazione

-Rimuovete qualsiasi file host virtuale in `conf.d/enabled_vhosts` cui sia presente `author`, `unhealthy`, `health`o`lc` `flush` nel nome. È inoltre possibile rimuovere tutti i file host virtuali in `conf.d/available_vhosts` cui non è stato eseguito il collegamento.
+Remove any virtual host file in `conf.d/enabled_vhosts` that has `author`, `unhealthy`, `health`, `lc` or `flush` in its name.
+All virtual host files in `conf.d/available_vhosts` that are not linked to can be removed as well.

-### Rimuovere o commentare sezioni di host virtuali che non fanno riferimento alla porta 80
+### Rimuovere o impostare come commento le sezioni di host virtuali che non fanno riferimento alla porta 80

 Se i file host virtuali contengono ancora sezioni che fanno riferimento esclusivamente a porte diverse dalla porta 80, ad esempio